jadwana/blog_op/README.md

 *	Class diagram
 *	Sequence diagrams

+### Requirements

+*	You need to have composer on your computer
+*	Your server needs PHP version 8.0
+*	MySQL or MariaDB
+*	Apache or Nginx

 ## Set up your environment
-If you would like to install this project on your computer, you will first need to clone the repo of this project using Git.
+If you would like to install this project on your computer, you will first need to clone or download the repo of this project in a folder of your local server.

-At the root of your projet, you need to create a .env file (same level as .env.example) in which you need to configure the appropriate values for your blog to run
+1. In the db folder edit the dbConfig.php file with your own credentials for database :

+*	DB_HOST=XXX
+*	DB_USER=XXX
+*	DB_PASSWORD=XXX
+*	DB_NAME=XXX

+2. In the services folder modify the mailConfigEx.php with your own SMTP values and rename it in mailConfig.php:

+* MAIL_ADD (sending address)
+* MAIL_PASS
+* MAIL_SEND (receiving address)
+Remark : it is designed to work with gmail smtp (so smtp host = smtp.gmail.com and smtp port = 587)

+3. Install composer if you don't have it

+4. Import the supplied MySQL database to your server (blog.sql) with is a prefilled database.

+## Test the blog

+* As a regular member:
+Register via the registration form

+* As administrator:
+Use the identifiers below or register via the registration form and change your user role your to admin directly in the database.

+    * username: sandrine
+    * Password: mdp